MoonStorm/trNgGrid/README.md

 #### [Documentation and demo site](http://moonstorm.github.io/trNgGrid/release)

 #### Installation
-You can install the grid by either:
-- running `npm install tr-ng-grid --save` or
+- `npm install tr-ng-grid --save` or
-- running `bower install tr-ng-grid --save` or
+- `bower install tr-ng-grid --save` or
-- downloading the grid from the master branch, which contains the latest release.
+- download the grid from the master branch, which contains the latest release.
 The files you're interested in are `trNgGrid.min.css` and `trNgGrid.min.js`.

 Make sure you first include Angular and a Boostrap theme of your choice.
 Themes can be found on the Bootswatch website.